mcommelin/openlisem_pesticide_model_development/README.md

  - the primary dataset

 The observational dataset should be downloaded, and added in a subfolder 'data/'.
-Then open the R project file: 'model_development.Rproj'.
+Then open the R project file: 'openlisem_pesticide_model_development.Rproj'.
 The R script with the full workflow for this study is: 'paper_all_steps.R'
 In this document further guidance on setup and choices is given.
 Required packages can be installed with: 'install.packages("package name")'.